 For the interpolation setup we randomly (without replacement) pair the 50 images per class into 25 pairs, forming 1250 image pairs in total.
 In between the ends of each respective pair, each method then is to produce three interpolation points (and images).
 For the NAO method, which needs additional interpolation points to approximate the line integral, we used 11 interpolation points and selected three points from these at uniform (index) distance, similar to in~\cite{samuel2024norm}.

-For the centroid determination setup we for each class form 10 3-groups, 10 5-groups, 4 10-groups and 1 25-group, sampled without replacement per group\footnote{But with replacement across groups, i.e. the groups are sampled independently from the same collection of images.}, each method then to form 25 centroids per class (for a total of 1250 centroids per method).
-Similarly to each the interpolation setup, for NAO we used 11 interpolations points per path, which for their centroid determination method entails $K$ paths per centroid.
+For the centroid determination setup we for each class form 10 3-groups, 10 5-groups, 4 10-groups and 1 25-group, sampled without replacement per group\footnote{But with replacement across groups, i.e. the groups are sampled independently from the same collection of images.}; i.e. each method is to form 25 centroids per class total, for an overall total of 1250 centroids per method.
+Similarly to the interpolation setup, for NAO we used 11 interpolations points per path, which for their centroid determination method entails $K$ paths per centroid.

-\paragraph{Evaluation} We, as in~\cite{samuel2024norm}, assess the methods quantitatively based on visual quality and preservation of semantics, using FID scores and class prediction accuracy, respectively.
+\paragraph{Evaluation} We, as in~\cite{samuel2024norm}, assess the methods quantitatively based on visual quality and preservation of semantics using FID distances and class prediction accuracy, respectively.

-The FID scores are computed using the pytorch-fid library~\cite{Seitzer2020FID}, using all evaluation images produced per method for the interpolation and centroid determination respectively, to maximize the FID score estimation accuracy.
+The FID distances are computed using the pytorch-fid library~\citep{Seitzer2020FID}, using all evaluation images produced per method for the interpolation and centroid determination respectively, to maximize the FID distance estimation accuracy.

-For the classification accuracy, we used a pre-trained classifier, the MaxViT image classification model~\cite{tu2022maxvit} as in~\cite{samuel2024norm}, which achieves a top-1 of 88.53\% and 98.64\% top-5 accuracy on the test-set of ImageNet.
+For the classification accuracy, we used a pre-trained classifier, the MaxViT image classification model~\citep{tu2022maxvit} as in~\cite{samuel2024norm}, which achieves a top-1 of 88.53\% and 98.64\% top-5 accuracy on the test-set of ImageNet.

 See results in Section~\ref{sec:additional_quant_results}.